 Anyone arriving to or departing from Florence by train will pass through Santa Maria Novella, and there is certainly enough to see here to warrant the short stroll from the historic center.
 If you choose to make this area your base for exploring Florence and beyond, we recommend these places to stay:

-- Best Budget Hotel in the Santa Maria Novella area: Hotel Universo – Just minutes from the train station, this basic hotel offers comfortable rooms in a central location and even has single rooms for solo travelers.
+- Budget Hotel in the Santa Maria Novella area: Hotel Universo – Just minutes from the train station, this basic hotel offers comfortable central and even single rooms for solo travelers.

-If you’re wondering where to stay in Florence, Italy, on a budget, you may be a bit disappointed by what looks like a lack of affordable accommodations in the city.
-Florence’s ancient charm and upscale feel allow hotels to charge somewhat high rates to the thousands of visitors there on any day.
+If you’re wondering where to stay in Florence, Italy, on a budget, you may be a bit disappointed by the lack of affordable accommodations in the city.
+Florence’s ancient charm and upscale feel allow hotels to charge somewhat high rates to the thousands of visitors there any day.

 Fortunately, while it may not appear so at first glance, there are definitely budget accommodations available in Florence.
 The first option is to search specifically for vacation rentals in the popular parts of the city, which can yield spacious apartments at a great value compared to hotels.
 But to save even more money, you could instead look for a neighborhood set a bit back from the typical tourist sites – like Novoli.

 Novoli is a neighborhood near the city center’s northwest and close to the Florence Airport.
 This is a residential part of town.
 There are plenty of places to drink and dine (and they will probably be cheaper here, too), but fewer specific sites to see.
 Luckily, it only takes one inexpensive tram ride to reach Florence’s main attractions in less than 20 minutes.

 In between counting all the cash you’ll be saving by staying in Novoli, be sure to check out some of the spots that locals like to escape to.
 There are several parks, including one particularly popular one on the Arno River, and an entertainment venue in Novoli: